karimEssawi/github-social-graph/README.md

 # github-social-graph
-- A python script to create a social graph of a github organization.
+- A social graph of a github organization.
 - Projects and devs represent nodes.
 - A project can be a parent to another project.
 - A dev can contribute to a project.